rprabhakar789/Todo-CLI/README.md

-# Global Digital Corps - Software Engineering Test Problem | Priority list
+# COMMAND LINE INTERFACE TODO APP

-In this step we want to see how you implement a command-line (CLI) program that lets you manage your tasks.
+a command-line (CLI) program that lets you manage your tasks.

-The specification for this problem is written down as tests.
-Since we haven’t actually implemented anything, the tests are currently failing.
-You have to solve the problem by implementing the application and getting all the tests to pass.
+The specification for this project is written down as tests

-Here's how it should work when you're done:
+Here's how it works:

 [![TASK-CLI](https://res.cloudinary.com/sv-co/image/upload/v1638058186/GDC/SE/Admission/gdc-home-page_b6s3go.png)](https://vimeo.com/648902045)

 ## Getting started

 1. Install CPP: You should have build support for cpp on your system.